Sajal92/Forecasting-Insurance-Charges/README.md

 docker run -p 5000:5000 -d rover
 ```
 * Go to your browser and enter the url: <b>localhost:5000</b>
-* There you can enter input configuration for the rovers and press submit to generate the output.<br /> If the entries are wrong the output will contain error messaege otherwise the final states of all the rovers
+* There you can enter input configuration for the rovers and press submit to generate the output.<br /> If the entries are wrong the output will contain error messages, otherwise the final states of all the rovers.

 ## Brief Introduction
 Code has been developed using TDD approach in a OOP layout and supplied as a python package.